RadarBook/software/README.md

-## Welcome to GitHub Pages for Somewhere
+## Welcome to GitHub Pages for ...
 This is the companion software for the book **_Introduction to Radar Analysis with Python and MATLAB(R)_ by Lee A. Harrison**.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.